 Those who hold elite hotel status can unlock additional value from hotel award bookings.
 Depending on the tier you hold, elite membership can unlock valuable perks like executive lounge access, breakfast, late checkouts and / or room upgrades.
 These benefits can save you significant money when you travel.
 Elite Platinum Marriott members enjoy daily access to the executive lounge.

 If you don’t yet hold elite hotel status, you might be surprised to find out that it can be quite easy to obtain.
 Some credit cards offer it as a card member benefit.
-The American Express Platinum Card currently offers Starwood Preferred Guest Gold (mapping to Marriott Gold until August 2018).
+The American Express Platinum Card currently offers Starwood Preferred Guest Gold, which maps to Marriott Gold Elite.
 And as we’ve previously written about here, you could also choose to purchase Accor Gold status for a very reasonable fee via the Ibis Business card.

 To sum up, despite the incredible experiences that premium airline travel can offer, a plane trip is finite, and not your final destination.
 You’re likely to spend far more time in your accommodation than you would on a flight – so why not make the most of it in luxury?